SwiftERM Hyper-personalisation for ecommerce email marketing

 Bonobos has already transitioned its physical locations into “Guideshops,” where customers can go to try on the merchandise, but not purchase in-store.
 Physical stores will provide an opportunity for interaction and inspiration, reliable sources of customer service, and in-store online pickup.

 (Oh.
-And in other news, Amazon also just announced Prime Wardrobe, which among other things, will allow you to try on clothes before buying.)
+In other news, Amazon also just announced Prime Wardrobe, which among other things, will allow you to try on clothes before buying.)

 Why omnichannel ecommerce is essential